Bea Wain: Recordings

+In 1939, Wain was voted by Billboard Magazine as 'Female Band Vocalist of The Year', beating superstars such as Ella Fitzgerald to the title.

 Wain was the first artist to record the Harold Arlen-Yip Harburg classic "Over the Rainbow" (for RCA Victor on December 7, 1938, with Clinton's orchestra), but Metro-Goldwyn-Mayer forbade the release of the record until The Wizard of Oz (1939) had opened and audiences heard Judy Garland perform it.

-Wain rarely made recordings after she left the Clinton orchestra in 1939, focusing primarily on her work on radio.
+Wain rarely made recordings after she left the Clinton orchestra in 1939, focusing primarily on her work on radio, but she did enjoy some chart success with: